rtreharne/moduleclone/README.md

 This tool will:

-+ Get submissions for a single Canvas assignment
++ Clone a module from a Canvas course into other courses
-+ Identify issues for moderation
-+ Save the report as an .xlsx file
-+ Create a report summary
++ Identify published status and contents of existing modules

 ## Usage